aimms/documentation/webui/webui-grid-pages.rst

 Switching between Layouts
 -------------------------

-When the user switches for example to Standard Layout C1, then the widgets stay assigned to areas with the same name, if these areas exist in the newly selected layout.
+When the user switches to, for example, Standard Layout C1, then the widgets stay assigned to areas with the same name, if these areas exist in the newly selected layout.
 If not, then the corresponding widgets appear in the "Unassigned widgets" section and may be moved by drag-and-drop to one of the currently available areas, if required:

 .. image:: images/GridPage_StandardLayoutC1_FullPage_1.png
     :align: center

 In this example, the Demand widget (which used to be assigned to area "Aside D" in the Standard Layout B2) has been moved to "Unassigned widgets" section (because the area "Aside D" is not defined in the Standard Layout C1).
-Also, the disbtribution of widgets in area "Aside B" is now rowwise in the current Standard Layout C1 (while before it used to be columnwise in the Standard Layout B2).
+Also, the distribution of widgets in area "Aside B" is now rowwise in the current Standard Layout C1 (whereas it used to be columnwise in the Standard Layout B2).

 As apparent from this example, the standard layouts provide some basic options to start with.
 However, specific requirements for a page may require the usage of a Custom page layout.

 Custom Layouts
 --------------

-A new custom layout may be added by using the corresonding "+" button in the Custom section of the Page (layout) tab or by cloning one of the standard layouts (which is to be modified afterwards):
+A new custom layout may be added by using the corresponding "+" button in the Custom section of the Page (layout) tab or by cloning one of the standard layouts (which is to be modified afterwards):

 .. image:: images/GridPage_NewCustomLayout_1.png
     :align: center

-A custom layout may be edited (ie, modified) by using the Edit option in its upper right corner:
+A custom layout may be edited (i.e. modified) by using the Edit option in its upper right corner:

 .. image:: images/GridPage_CustomLayouts_Edit_1.png
     :align: center